abhilash28abhi/spring-cloud/README.md

   4. Spring cloud rest client using Feign
   5. Spring cloud circuit breaker using Hystrix and Turbine for the dashboard
   6. Spring cloud bus using Rabbit Mq as a messaging service for dynamic configuration changes
+  7. Spring cloud Zuul used as an API gateway